API-Skeletons/zf-doctrine-graphql/README.md

 Configuration
 -------------

-Because creating hydrator configurations for every entity in your object manager(s) this module provides an auto-generating configuration tool.
+Because creating hydrator configurations for every entity in your object manager(s) is tedious this module provides an auto-generating configuration tool.

 There are three sections to the generated configuration:

 * `zf-doctrine-graphql`: An array of configuration options.
-The options are
+The option(s) are
   * `limit`: The maximum number of results to return for each entity or collection.

 * `zf-doctrine-graphql-query-provider`: This allows you to provide security to your top level entity queries.
 For each top level entity query a query provider is required.